-33 These statistics come from Empirical Bayes shrunken VAM estimates.
+34 These statistics come from Empirical Bayes shrunken VAM estimates.
 The middle school effect size is comparable to earlier estimates from the elementary level in Washington State (Goldhaber et al., 2012), while the high school effect sizes are about twice as large as comparable effect sizes reported in Mansfied (2015).
 The effect sizes calculated from a model with school fixed effects is 0.32 for middle school math, 0.45 for 9th grade Algebra and Geometry, and 0.27 for 9th grade Biology teachers.

-34 We also estimate models that consider other WEST-B tests, separately and jointly, the mean WEST-B score across subtests, and the maximum WEST-B score rather than the first WEST-B score.
+35 We also estimate models that consider other WEST-B tests, separately and jointly, the mean WEST-B score across subtests, and the maximum WEST-B score rather than the first WEST-B score.
 These results are available from the authors upon request.
+One important conclusion is that the relationships between WEST-B math scores and student math performance are robust to controlling for WEST-B reading and writing scores, and the coefficients on the WEST-B reading and writing scores are not statistically significant in these specifications.